Tonks89/RoboND-DeepLearning_Project/writeup.md

 The objective of this project was to design a deep neural network allowing a quadcopter to locate a target of interest (person) in a series of images captured with it's camera.
 Using this information, the quadcopter is able to follow around the target in an environment populated with other virtual humans and objects.

-The image below shows the quadcopter following the person of interest, and the images processed by the neural network.
+The image below shows the quadcopter following the target of interest, and the images processed by the neural network (left -"pyqtgraph").
+The target of interest is denoted by a dark purple silhouette, while the other people are denoted by green silhouettes.

-* ----------image---------- *
+![alt text][image01]

 ## Network architecture